 Caleb is at the forefront of delivering ‘space as a service’, recognising the demand for flexibility to switch between creative, collaborative space, and quiet space.
-It’s classic ‘disruptor’ territory.
-Caleb will explain how his business is re-defining traditional approaches to real estate based on what people want and expect from their workplace.
+He claimed that the time has come to re-define traditional approaches to real estate based on what people want and expect from their workspace.

 Caleb argued that the world of hospitality and the workspace are colliding because the office of the future will be customer service driven, where a consistent experience and a consistent brand matters to corporate occupiers.

 We were delighted that Joanna Watchman, founder of Work in Mind, facilitated our event.
 Work in Mind is an online platform that brings together new thinking, ideas and research on healthy buildings and workplaces and their positive impact on our health and productivity.

 Joanna took a wide range of questions from the floor, challenging Chris and Caleb to address issues that ranged from whether people still want their own oasis of space in the office as opposed to a flexible, hot-desking arrangement, to the role of landscape design in and around buildings.

 And in keeping with one of our core themes, the importance of biophilia, guests were able to choose a pot plant to take away with them, tender and care for, connecting them with nature back at their desks!

 Want to learn more?

 We are delivering our ‘Well Worth It?’ opinion-piece in Cardiff, Manchester and Birmingham in the first four months of 2019, and we’re available to discuss the issues directly with individual organisations.
 To find out more, email firstname.lastname@example.org.